JWWeatherman/bitcoin_security_threat_model/README.md

 https://www.reddit.com/r/bitcoinxt/comments/43lty6/current_bitcoin_xt_contains_a_network_splitting/

 ### An attacker could create an insecure second layer network on top of Bitcoin.
 If an attacker is able to create an insecure second layer network on top of Bitcoin he could steal all bitcoin moved into the second layer network.

-Historically large thefts of bitcoin, even when unrelated to security flaws in the bitcoin network itself, have resulted in signifiant decreases to the bitcoin price.
+Historically large thefts of bitcoin,even when unrelated to security flawsin the bitcoin network itself,have resulted in signifiant decreases to the bitcoin price.

-This would allow an attacker to profit in at least two ways.
-First, he would gain the bitcoin stored in the insecure layer two network, and second, he could "short" bitcoin and thereby profit from the decreased market value of bitcoin.
+This would allow an attacker to profitin at least two ways.First, he would gain the bitcoin storedin the insecure layer two network, and second, he could "short" bitcoinand thereby profit from the decreased market value of bitcoin.

 **Safety Features**
-An insecure layer two
-network must contain a security flaw.
+An insecure layer two network must contain a security flaw.
 This allows honest participants to make it clear that they intend to take advantage of the design to drain the funds.

-By being public about their intention, and their progress towards obtaining the funds, the honest actors will likely aquire more support, for example hash power, than the attackers.
+By being public about their intention, and their progress towards obtaining the funds, the honest actors will likely aquire more support, for example hash power,than the attackers.

 This will have a few helpful effects.
 First, the attackers will lose significant motivation to develop the insecure layer two solution because it is unlikely that they will be able to drain the funds before the honest actors.

 Second, knowledge of the ongoing project to drain the funds from the layer two network would discourage users from moving their funds into the insecure layer two network.

 Third, if the attackers are aware of this they will be further demotivated  to implement an insecure layer two solution  because the amount of funds that will be available to steal will not be significant.

 **Past Attacks**
 * Drive Chains contained a security flaw that would allow 51% of miners to steal all funds.